Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 entries 35 or 67 after even a single new entry is added to the log.

 # Preserving Privacy

+In addition to being more convenient for many use-cases than similar transparency protocols, KT is also better at preserving the privacy of a Transparency Log's contents.
+This is important because in many practical applications of KT, service operators expect to be able to control when sensitive information is revealed.
+In particular, an operator can often only reveal that a user is a member of their service to that user's friends or contacts.
+Operators may also wish to conceal when individual users perform a given task like rotate their public key or add a new device to their account, or even conceal the exact number of users their application has overall.

+Applications are primarily able to manage the privacy of their data in KT by enforcing access control policies on the basic operations performed by clients, as discussed in {{protocol-overview}}.
+However, the proofs or inclusion and non-inclusion given by a Transparency Log can indirectly leak information about other entries and lookup keys.

+As a result of the fact that log entries don't need to be inspected except as specifically allowed by the service, only a cryptographic commitment to the serialized, updated key-value pair is stored in the leaf of the log tree instead of the update itself.
+At the end of a successful search, the service operator then provides the committed update along with the commitment opening, which allows the user to verify that the commitment in the log tree really does correspond to the provided update.

+When users search for a key with the binary search algorithm described in
+{{combined-tree}}, they necessarily see the values of several leaves while conducting their search that they may not be authorized to view the contents of.
+Logging commitments to updates, instead of plaintext updates, means that unless the service operator explicitly provides the commitment opening, the user learns no information about the entry's contents.

+Beyond the log tree, the second potential source of privacy leaks is the prefix tree.
+When receiving proofs of inclusion and non-inclusion from the prefix tree, users also often receive indirect information about what other valid lookup keys exist.
+To prevent this, all lookup keys are processed through a Verifiable Random Function, or VRF.

+A VRF deterministically maps each key to a fixed-length pseudorandom value.
+The VRF can only be executed by the service operator, who holds a private key, however VRFs can still provide a proof that an input-output pair is valid, which users verify against a public key.
+When a user requests to search for or update a key, the service operator first executes its VRF on the input key to obtain the output key that will actually be looked up or stored in the prefix tree.
+The service operator then provides the output key, along with a proof that the output key is correct, in its response to the user.

+The pseudorandom output of VRFs means that even if a user indirectly observes that a search key exists in the prefix tree, they can't immediately learn which user the search key identifies.
+Also, the inability of users to execute the VRF themselves prevents offline "password cracking" approaches, where an attacker tries all possibilities in a low entropy space (like the set of phone numbers) to find the input that produces a given search key.

 # Ciphersuites